North Carolina Tar Heels: Other sports

+Carolina also fields non varsity sports teams.
 Other national championship victories include the women's team handball team in 2004, 2009, 2010, 2011; and the men's handball team in 2004, 2005, and 2006.
 The men's crew won the 2004 ECAC National Invitational Collegiate Regatta in the varsity eight category.
 In 1994, Carolina's athletic programs won the Sears Directors Cup which is awarded for cumulative performance in NCAA competition.

 Rugby

-Carolina also fields non varsity sports teams.
-North Carolina's rugby team competes in the Atlantic Coast Rugby League against its traditional ACC rivals.
+North Carolina's Men's rugby team competes in the Atlantic Coast Rugby League against its traditional ACC rivals.
 North Carolina Men's Rugby finished second in its conference in 2010, led by conference co-player of the year Alex Lee.
 The North Carolina Men finished second at the Atlantic Coast Invitational in 2009 and again in 2010.
 North Carolina has also competed in the Collegiate Rugby Championship, finishing 11th in 2011 in a tournament broadcast live on NBC.

 The North Carolina Women's Rugby Team is a Division 1 team competing in the Blue Ridge Rugby Conference and has repeatedly competed at the National Level, including a run at the Final Four in 2016.
-Notable Alumni of UNC Women's Rugby include All-American Emily Pratt (Second team 2003, First team 2006), All-American Kira Cervenka (First team 2004-5), All-American and US 7s National player Katie Lorenz (Second team 2010, 2011–present), and All-American and professional US 7s National player Kimber Rozier (First team 2011, 2011–present).
-Current distinguished players include U20 National team winger Holly Zoeller (2010–11) and U23 South All-Stars Jessica Meidinger (2011) and Carrie Moss (2010-11).
-Alumni Kimber Rozier and Naya Taper play on the USA Nationals 15s Team, with Tapper having competed in the 2020 Tokyo Olympics.
+The Most Notable Alumna being Naya Tapper, Current captain and all time leading scorer for U.S. National Rugby Sevens.
+Other Notable Alumni of UNC Women's Rugby include All-American Emily Pratt (Second team 2003, First team 2006), All-American Kira Cervenka (First team 2004-5), All-American and US 7s National player Katie Lorenz (Second team 2010, 2011), All-American and professional US 15s National player Kimber Rozier (First team 2011), and All-American and US 7s National player Naya Tapper (2015, 2016).
+Past distinguished players include U20 National team winger Holly Zoeller (2010–11) and U23 South All-Stars Jessica Meidinger (2011) and Carrie Moss (2010-11).
+Alumni Kimber Rozier and Naya Taper have played on the USA Nationals 15s Team, with Tapper being the All-Time leading scorer for the U.S. Women's Sevens team having competed in the 2020 Tokyo Olympics.

 Ultimate

 North Carolina’s Ultimate (sport) teams compete nationally in USA Ultimate’s College division.
-The men’s team, Darkside, won national championships in 2015, 2018, 2021, and 2022.
-The women's team, Pleiades, also won back-to-back national championships in 2021 and 2022.
+The men’s team, Darkside, won national championships in 2015, 2018, 2021, 2022, and 2023.
+The women's team, Pleiades, became the first team to win four consecutive collegiate national championships in 2021, 2022, 2023, and 2024.
 Individuals on both Darkside and Pleiades have won the Callahan Award, a collegiate MVP award determined by a vote of their peers.
 Callahan winners include Leila Tunnell (2011), Jonathan Nethercutt (2015), Matt Goechoe-Hanas (2019), Anne Worth (2020), and Dawn Culton (2022).

 Championships

 NCAA team championships

-North Carolina has won 48 NCAA team national championships.
+North Carolina has won 52 NCAA team national championships.